Twelve years ago, Jan Davidson was exactly where she wanted to be--in a classroom.

 "We like to have people here who are not savvy computer users to work on our manuals and programs," she adds, "because those of us who use them all the time might be jaded.
 Someone outside of the business would be more reflective of the average consumer."

-Yoshida leaves the sparsely furnished office and Davidson returns to the table.
+Yoshida leaves the sparsely furnished office done in variations of gray and Davidson returns to the table.

 Davidson grew up in Frankfort, Ind., a town that claims it gave birth to the hot dog.
 Her father distributed dairy products to grocery stores.
 Davidson, the oldest of three children, was a star student, but she did take time out for Indiana's overriding passion--high school basketball games.